codenotary/codenotary.io/pages/blog/opvizor-performance-analyzer-vmware-performance-monitoring.md

 ## Thoughts

-**Opvizor Performance Analyzer** is one of the best monitoring tools you can spin up and quickly get valuable metrics from your vSphere environment.
-With Opvizor Performance Analyzer VMware Performance Monitoring, the prebuilt dashboards provide valuable information, displayed intelligently and beautifully in such a way that is extremely intuitive.
+**CNIL Metrics and Logs** is one of the best monitoring tools you can spin up and quickly get valuable metrics from your vSphere environment.
+With CNIL Metrics and Logs VMware Performance Monitoring, the prebuilt dashboards provide valuable information, displayed intelligently and beautifully in such a way that is extremely intuitive.
 Opvizor is a pay for product, but does have a **30 day demo appliance**[](http://try.opvizor.com/opvizor-perfanalyzer-product-page/) you can spin up and take for a test drive.
 Additionally, there is an online demo environment you can log into and explore without provisioning your own appliance.
-I give Opvizor Performance Analyzer two thumbs up!
+I give CNIL Metrics and Logs two thumbs up!
 Great product, easy to use, and quickly adds value.

 **THANK YOU** so much Brandon for your great [blog post](https://www.virtualizationhowto.com/2017/12/opvizor-performance-analyzer-vmware-performance-monitoring/).
 We really appreciate your opinion and feedback!